Editorial – September 2002

 While in Israel, if you drive from Tel-Aviv to Jerusalem, you pass a small village some 15 minutes before Jerusalem called Yad-Hashmona.
 It is a village with Finnish members and others, who chose that name in order to commemorate 8 Jewish refugees, handed over to the Germans by the Finnish authorities in November 1942.

 It is customary to think, that the Jews in Finland where treated well during the Second World War in spite of Finland having been a comrade in arms of Germany, quite contrary to what happened to Jews in other countries such as Hungary, Rumania ?
 German allies as well.
-Indeed, native Finnish Jews were treated well, fought in the army, sometimes in the vicinity of German soldiers.

 The refugees allowed into Finland in the late 1930?s were interned in camps, but as mentioned, 8 only, if you may say only, were handed over to the Germans.